-Delaware has strong nondiscrimination protections on the basis of both sexual orientation and gender identity.
-Delaware allows transgender individuals to amend their gender markers on birth certificates and drivers’ licenses relatively easily.
+Maryland has strong nondiscrimination protections on the basis of both sexual orientation and gender identity.
+Maryland allows transgender individuals to amend their gender markers on birth certificates and drivers’ licenses relatively easily.

 Maryland bans conversion therapy and plans to incorporate LGBT+ issues into school curriculum.
 Though there are not broad nondiscrimination protections for LGBT+ youth in schools, anti-bullying protections are in place.

-12% of transgender employees in Delaware reported being harassed in the past year due to their gender identity, and 20% reported mistreatment such as being forced to use a restroom not matching gender.
+18% of transgender employees in Maryland reported being harassed in the past year due to their gender identity, and 23% report mistreatment such as being forced to use a restroom not matching gender.
 22% of LGBT+ individuals in Maryland reported food insecurity, almost double the rate for non-LGBT+ people (12%).
 Only 20% of LGBT+ individuals in Maryland reported making more than $24,000 per year.
 8% of LGBT+ individuals report unemployment in Maryland, greater than the rate among non-LGBT+ people (6%).